How to Manage Databases in App Platform

 App Platform does not currently support connections to Kafka databases that have trusted sources enabled.
 You must disable trusted sources on the Kafka database before it can be integrated with an App Platform app.

 App Platform provides bindable environment variables that automatically provide connection details for your Kafka database.
-To integrate an existing Kafka database, follow the steps to add the database to your app, then add the following environment variable key value pairs to your app, replacing your-kafka-instance-name with your database cluster’s name:
+To integrate an existing Kafka database, follow the steps to add the database to your app, then add the following environment variable key value pairs to your app, replacing your-kafka-instance-name with your database’s component name (the name in your app spec’s databases array, or the name shown for the database in the app in the control panel):

 Example Key Value Format Description